akauppi/GroundLevel-firebase-es/packages/app/README.md

 |`local`|emulated|primed from `local/docs.js`, at each launch|primed from `local/users.js`|with `&user=<id>`|browser console|
 |`online`|in the cloud|in the cloud; changes are persistent|←|←|command line|

 >**Note:** Tests (`npm test`) also use local mode but bring their own data and users.
 You can keep `npm run dev` running, and use it both for browser development and running Cypress tests.
-The two use different Firebase projects so their data and users won't overlap.
+The two use different Firebase project id's so their data and users won't overlap.

 <!-- Note on "online" mode's central logging: